wikivisor/pdf-citation-highlighter/README.md

 ### Description
 **A Python application that highlights the provided citation on a given page of a PDF file.**

 The highlight color and port are configurable.
-The default highlight color can be overriden by the URL parameter.
+The default highlight color can be overridden by the URL parameter.

 The application is intended to run on MediaWiki sites.
 It provides a MediaWiki template for building PDF citation links.
 It uses a Cargo table with the allowed PDF URLs to prevent exploits.